Raed-Ashraf/Data-Warehouse-Modeling-Project/README.md

 -	Drawing to visualize the total wase collected at each city.
 -	Drawing to visualize he total amount of waste collected per city for each quarter.

+## Acknowledgments
+Special thanks to IBM for providing valuable resources and knowledge on data warehouse main concepts.
+This project is based on data obtained from IBM (Getting started with data warehousing and bi analytics) course, and I express my gratitude for the opportunity to learn and utilize their data for this project.